From thinking about when to retire to what to do with different pension pots, planning for retirement can be both exciting and daunting.

 4. Could you combine pension pots?

 If you have more than one pension, it might make life easier to bring all or some of them together in one place.
 This could also benefit you financially, but there’s no guarantee you’ll be better off.
 You may get back less than if you had left your pensions as they were.
 We’ve written about the pros and cons of putting your pensions in one place – and an adviser can help you decide if transferring is the right option for you.

 Keep checking in with your finances.
 Read your pension statements to see what your pots are worth now and what they might add up to in the future.
 They’ll also tell you about how your money’s invested.
 Think about whether you're saving enough and if you could put more in – but keep in mind that the value of your investments can go down as well as up, and you could get back less than paid in.

 Also, if you want to daydream about the lifestyle you might like to have in the future and how much it could cost, you could use our Shape my Future tool.

 As you get nearer to retiring, research the different ways you can get money from your pension.
 Are you looking for a guaranteed fixed income or something more flexible?
 You might prefer to dip into your pension now and again.
 Or mix and match your options.

 For each option you’ll need to consider the potential tax implications – what you’ll be taxed on and what’s tax-free.
 You should also find out from your pension provider if your current pension has any special features, benefits or guarantees.

 A financial adviser can help explain your options and assess what’s best for you.
-If you don’t have an adviser, we can help put you in touch with one.
-Call us on 0800 302 9656 to find out more (Monday to Friday 8am-6pm).
+If you don’t have an adviser, we can help.
+We offer free pension support and you can get tailored financial advice too.
+Find out more about your options.